W&B Weave Self-Managed

 With the Custom Resource (CR) prepared, apply the new configuration:

-Once the deployment is running, accessing the W&B endpoint configured in the host
+Once the deployment is running, you can access it using W&B endpoint configured in the host